FRC-Utilities/LibDS/README.md

 > If you are interested in learning how the Driver Station works, check the [original LibDS](https://github.com/frc-utilities/libds).
 It contains everything needed to operate FRC 2014 and 2015/2016 robots.

 This is a re-implementation of LibDS in plain C (with SDS for dynamic string handling).
-For the moment, this code is not really useful, since I doing this just because I want to learn to use C. You can check the [TODOs](TODO.md) for the current state of the project.
+You can check the [TODOs](TODO.md) for the current state of the project.

 You may find a lot of mistakes here, be it design choices or just stupid mistakes.
 If you spot something, I would be very grateful if you could tell me about it (or make a pull request).